On proportional network connectivity

-In this section we will be concerned with finding the maximum and minimum values of $\COV{r}{G}$ and $\COE{r}{G}$ over all graph $G \in G(n,m)$.
-Intuitively, the graphs which achieve these bounds would be the most and least reliable graphs in $G(n,m)$.
-This would be valuable so that we know what the least and most reliable networks we can construct if we must have a fixed number of vertices and edges.
+In this section we will be concerned with finding the maximum and minimum values of $\COV{r}{G}$ and $\COE{r}{G}$ over all graphs $G \in G(n,m)$.
+Intuitively, a graph achieves this minimum value would be one of the least reliable networks we can construct with $n$ vertices and $m$ edges.
+Similarly, a graph achieves this maximum value would be one of the most reliable networks we can construct with $n$ vertices and $m$ edges.